shubjadh/Github-manager/basic-project_2/readme.md

 Once the server is up and running,

-you can launch the code by using the command "yarn dev" in the terminal.
+you can launch the code by using the command `yarn dev` in the terminal.

 Copy the local host link on the browser.